TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

       constructed.

    :pep:`3129` - Class Decorators
-      The proposal that added class decorators.
+      The proposal that added kundi decorators.
 Function and method decorators were introduced in :pep:`318`.